 The NEB co-operates with other agencies to reduce regulatory overlap and provide more efficient regulatory services.

-The NEB has a Memorandum of Understanding (MOU) with the EUB on Pipeline Incident Response.
+The NEB has a Memorandum of Understanding (MOU) with the AER, formerly known as the Alberta Energy and Utilities Board (AEUB), on Pipeline Incident Response.
 The agreement provides for mutual assistance and a faster and more effective response by both boards to pipeline incidents in Alberta.

 British Columbia Ministry of Energy and Mines (BCMEM)